Spike and Tyke (characters): Comics appearances

 Spike and Tyke made frequent appearances in the second Tom and Jerry daily newspaper strip, which was distributed by Editors Press Service from about 1974 until 1998.
-The strip was produced in the US, but only appeared in foreign newspapers.
+Although the strip was produced in the US, it was published exclusively in foreign newspapers.

 Spike and Tyke starred in a long series of comic book stories in Dell Publishing's Tom and Jerry Comics, starting with #79 (Feb 1951) until #215 (May 1963).
-They also appeared in three issues of Dell's Four Color series between 1953 and 1955.
+They also appeared in three issues of Dell's Four Color series between 1953 and 1955, (#499, 577, and 638).
+Their own title thusly started at #4.
+"M.G.M.'s Spike and Tyke" ran until issue #24, and then there was a final Four Color issue, #1266.
 Unlike their portrayal in the cartoons, both characters spoke in the comic book stories.